 Florence Flask

-The Florence flask is a hybrid between the round bottom and the Erlenmeyer flask.
+The Florence flask is a hybrid between the round bottom and the Erlenmeyer flask and ranges from a few hundred milliliters to a few liters in size.
 Florence flasks can have either a flat bottom or a round bottom, so applications vary from direct heating to using a heating mantle.
 It does not have a ground glass joint, so a stopper is used to seal the container.
 The rounded shape is better for applications that involve boiling.

 Test Tubes